Constitution of Student Government Association

 11. Review expenditure requests of SGA monies upon recommendation of President and Treasurer.

-2. An elected or appointed officer who, without submitting a written resignation, withdraws from the College or for a period of three weeks during the Fall or Spring semester, fails to appear at required meetings, fails to carry out his or her official duties, and fails to obtain a leave of absence from the other SGA elected officers, will be considered to have abandoned his/her office, and to have resigned by default.
+2. An elected or appointed officer who, without submitting a written resignation, withdraws from the College or for a period of three weeks during the Fall or Spring semester, fails to appear at required meetings, fails to carry out his or her official duties, or fails to obtain a leave of absence from the other SGA elected officers, will be considered to have abandoned his/her office, and to have resigned by default.

 3. In case the President resigns, becomes unable to discharge the duties of the office, abandons office, or is removed, the office of President will devolve upon the First Vice-President.
-Similarly, in case of inability, or resignation, or abandonment of office or removal from office, the Second Vice-President would replace the First Vice-President; the Corresponding Secretary would replace the Second Vice-President; and Assistant Corresponding Secretary would replace the Corresponding Secretary; the Assistant Recording Secretary would replace the Recording Secretary, and the Assistant Treasurer would replace the Treasurer.
-An officer replacing another officer must take a new oath of office.
-All vacancies that develop among representatives to Standing Committees must promptly be filled by new appointments by the Recruitment Committee in consultation with the President and the Executive Committee.
+Similarly, in case of inability, or resignation, or abandonment of office or removal from office, the Second Vice-President would replace the First Vice-President; the Senator-at-large Regional Center would replace the Second Vice-President.

-4. Officers may be removed from office by the SGA for the following causes:
+6. Officers may be removed from office by the SGA for the following causes:

 2. Involvement in serious financial breaches of trust;